How to create a distinct brand voice for your small business

 But where to begin this soul-searching task?

-I like to start by reviewing the company’s mission, values, and goals.
-(These three are your North Star—and the starting point of everything you do as a brand, including finding your brand voice.)
+I like to start by reviewing the company’s purpose, vision, mission, and values.
+(They are your North Star—and the starting point of everything you do as a brand, including finding your brand voice.)

-Actionable step: Note down keywords or phrases from your business plan that describe the brand you’re trying to build.
+Note down adjectives, keywords, or phrases that describe the brand you’re trying to build.
+Stick with three to five descriptors max!

 Step 2: Identify your target audience